 Connect To HANA DB Using NodeJs

-SAP provide a NodeJs client library to connect to a HANA system.
-The client library is available as part of the SAP HANA HDB client software, which can be downloaded when installing HANA Express or by installing from the SAP npm repository.
+SAP provides a NodeJs client library to connect to a HANA system.
+The client library is available as part of the SAP HANA HDB client software, which can be downloaded when installing HANA Express or by installing from the SAP npm repository..

 Install From SAP Repository